top of page

 After growing up on the family farm along with ample time spent in Seattle, both sisters attended college at Washington State Normal School in Ellensburg (which later became Central Washington University).
 Normal schools were typically teacher training schools.
 Mary (the older of the two) went on to teach for five years (three in Issaquah), but by 1914 she had decided to further her education by attending school at Seattle General Hospital and became a registered nurse.
 A career which took her from the slums of Seattle to the far reaches of Siberia.
 Unafraid of venturing out into the world, in 1917 Mary joined the Red Cross to serve as a nurse in Siberia – braving cold temperatures and the horrors of war.
 And at home in Washington, she worked as a visiting nurse at the county health service, in logging camps, on Seattle’s skid row assisting the law, and at Firland Sanatorium, Seattle’s municipal tuberculosis hospital.

 Sena however, had other ideas.
 She loved farm life and animals, but her education had made her an astute business woman.
 So after time working as a secretary, bookkeeper, and clerk at Standard Oil Company, Sena decided to establish her own business – the Wold Poultry Farm.
 By 1930, the total worth of the farm and Wold house was $4,000 (respectable for the time) and her hens had won at least one trophy for their admirable egg-laying.
-To show how serious she was about her enterprise, that same year Sena traveled to London, England to attend the World Poultry Congress.
+To show how serious she was about her enterprise, in 1932 Sena traveled to London, England to attend the World Poultry Congress.
 It was a big deal when even travel between Issaquah and Seattle was worth a mention in the local paper!

 A pet project of both sisters was the Odd Old Maids Club, which was originally started by Mary Wold and her friend Bessie Marsh.
 The club’s purpose was a bit of a mystery but there was enough intrigue around town that the Issaquah Independent (later the Issaquah Press) printed several anecdotes about the club.
 They speculated its mission was to catch husbands... although meeting activities suggested otherwise – women dressing in trousers and going fishing and having tea in the costumes of fairytale characters.
 These very educated women clearly had their own ideas and definitely had a sense of humor.